mmechtley/mmechtley.github.io/index.md

 # Mira Mechtley, Ph.D., K.S.C.

-I currently work as a client engineer for [Dire Wolf Digital](http://www.direwolfdigital.com/) in Denver, working on multiplayer card and strategy games.
+I currently work as a lead engineer at [Dinogod](http://www.dinogod.com), working on an unannounced action game.
 I do almost all of my gamedev work in [Unity 3D](https://unity3d.com).
-I previously worked as the iPhone specialist and resident science pedant at indie video game developer [Flashbang Studios](http://blurst.com/).
-I contributed significantly to our games Splume, Off-Road Velociraptor Safari, Jetpack Brontosaurus, Minotaur in a China Shop, Rebolt, Blush, Crane Wars, and Time Donkey.
+I previously worked as a client/full-stack engineer at [Dire Wolf Digital](https://direwolfdigital.com), and as the iPhone specialist and resident science pedant at indie video game developer [Flashbang Studios](http://blurst.com/).
+I contributed significantly to Root and Eternal at Dire Wolf, and to Splume, Off-Road Velociraptor Safari, Jetpack Brontosaurus, Minotaur in a China Shop, Rebolt, Blush, Crane Wars, and Time Donkey at FLashbang Studios.
 I also developed the iPhone boxing game Touch KO with my brother Adam Mechtley.

 ## [Portfolio ‣]({{site.baseurl}}/portfolio)